rebeccafinzi/94.093-NLP-IE---Language-Identification/README.md

 #### Hyperparameter Search

 Due to data volume restrictions and noticing, that more data doesn't mean better results, samples of different sizes for each language were tried.
-Other parameters were the number of top n-grams and scoring scemes.
+Other parameters were the number of top n-grams and scoring schemes.

 The following weight configurations were used during the experiments: